 We are an experienced staff of innovative thinkers who are willing to support you in creative product design.
-Any assistance needed – ranging from a simple tolerance review to full-scale engineering assistance – is available at our offices or yours.
+Any assistance needed – ranging from understanding investment casting tolerances to a full-scale engineering assistance – is available at our offices or yours.

 Simply stated … Our goal is to help set you apart from the rest of your competition through partnering with us, because we BOTH benefit through cost saving innovation.

-While the investment casting process offers unmatched flexibility compared to most other manufacturing processes, as with any process, there are specific limitations to what can be expected, and an investment casting should ALWAYS be designed with these limitations in mind.
+While the investment casting process offers unmatched flexibility compared to most other manufacturing processes, as with any process, there are specific limitations when it comes to investment casting tolerances and what can be expected, and an investment casting should ALWAYS be designed with these limitations in mind.

-We therefore offer the following general guidelines for consideration when designing an investment casting, and again, please remember we are pleased to meet with you, or have a discussion over the phone, to go over your specific requirements in greater detail.
+We therefore offer the following investment casting design guide for reference when you are setting out to design your investment castings.
+Again, please remember we are pleased to meet with you or have a discussion over the phone to go over your specific requirements in greater detail.
+Simply contact us when you are ready.

 IMPORTANT NOTE: The investment casting process should be considered as capable of excellent dimensional tolerance and part-to-part reproducibility, however while the process is superior to any other casting method available, there are some sources of variation which need to be considered when designing the casting…